erumd/ReadMe-Generator/README.md

 You can quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.

-You can quickly and easily create a this project file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.

 ## Table of Contents

 - [Installation](#installation)